134 328 (Aus)

 International Union for Health Promotion and Education (IUHPE) have Accredited this Major.

-This major has been accredited by the International Union for Health Promotion and Education (IUHPE) and offers graduates professional recognition internationally in health promotion practice and education.
+This professional accreditation offers graduates recognition internationally in health promotion practice and education.
 Graduates of the Bachelor of Health Science (majoring in Health Promotion) are eligible to apply for recognition as an IUHPE Registered Health Promotion practitioner, and have their name recorded on the IUHPE Health Promotion Accreditation System Global Register for a period of three years.
 Re-registration is based on agreed criteria for Continuing Professional Development (CPD) every three years.

 This professional recognition only applies when you study this Major in the following course: